 In general, Fellows are expected to fully engage with their colleagues, supervisors, and peers and to make the most of their first two years in Albany.
 Fellows must not only comply with the Public Officers Law and the obligations of their office, they must also comport themselves in a manner befitting a member of the administration of the State of New York at all times.

 14. Are Empire Fellows provided compensation and benefits during the Fellowship?

 Yes.
 Empire State Fellows are full-time, exempt, New York State employees.
-Fellows will receive an annual salary commensurate with experience, not to exceed $72,765, plus a generous benefits package.
+Fellows will receive an annual salary of $72,765, plus a generous benefits package.

 15. Does the Empire State Fellows Program provide housing during the Fellowship?

 No. Fellows are responsible for their housing arrangements.